JetBrains/intellij-sdk-docs/basics/architectural_overview/modifying_psi.md

  * replace the placeholders with the user code fragments;
  * replace the element in the original source file with the replacement tree.

-This ensure that the formatting of the user code is preserved and that the modification doesn't introduce any unwanted whitespace changes.
+This ensures that the formatting of the user code is preserved and that the modification doesn't introduce any unwanted whitespace changes.

 As an example of this approach, see the quickfix in the `ComparingReferencesInspection` example: